 Repercussions of Shared Addiction

-Most rehab programs for couples are based on BCT, short for behavioral couples therapy.
-A study published in Addiction Science & Clinical Practice showed that drug abuse and marital problems can “cause a destructive cycle, in which each induces the other.”
+Most drug rehab for couples are based on Behavioral Couples Therapy.
+A study published in Addiction Science & Clinical Practice showed that drug abuse and marital problems could “cause a destructive cycle, in which each induces the other.”
 This form of therapy focuses on “restructuring the interactions of the dysfunctional couple” to promote sobriety.
-This includes a better understanding of what each other’s triggers are and making efforts to avoid them.
+It includes a better understanding of what each other’s triggers are and making efforts to avoid them.

 Treatment Length at Drug Rehab Centers for Couples

 Treatment can continue from one to nine months, depending on a couple’s case and the chosen program.
 Partners can expect to attend an average of 15 outpatient sessions over a period of up to six months.
 Making a “recovery contract” is an important part of BCT.
 This is where the partners promise each other not to take drugs or drink alcohol and to support his or her sobriety.
 According to data from the medical journal Science & Practice Perspectives, BCT has resulted in limited substance abuse, increased levels of relationship satisfaction, and reduced instances of domestic violence.
 The journal also reports that couples rehab produces more effective results than individual counseling.
 Many studies confirm these findings.

 The Outcome of Drug Rehab for Couples

 Partners who have a strong relationship and are equally committed to eliminating drugs from their lives can expect excellent outcomes.
 The most important element of having partners in therapy together is motivation.
 The National Institute of Health (NIH) reports that an individual’s motivation to recover from drug abuse, whether by sanctions or enticements, is a vital element in therapy, making him or her more likely to complete treatment.
 This motivation is strengthened in couples rehab if they constantly reaffirm their mutual engagement with therapy and their commitment to one another.